-Tivoli Theatre: Seconds
+October 21 and 22 Tivoli Theatre: Seconds

 Hi-Way Drive In: This Property Is Condemned Nevada Smith Harlo w

 State Theatre: Alvarez Kelly

-Bel-Air Drive In: Joy in the Morning All Men Are Apes Sex Perils of Paulette
+Bel-Air Drive In: Joy in the Moming All Men Are Apes Sex Perils of Paulette

 Dennis 110 The Great Escape

 ONCE MORE UNTO THE BREACH Way back in 1953 I started writing this column about campus life.
 Today, a full 13 years later, I am still writing this column, for my interest in undergraduates is as keen and lively as ever.
-This is called "arrested development."
-But where else can a writer find a subject as fascinating as the American campus?
+This is called "arrested development" But where else can a writer find a subject as fascinating as the American campus?
 Where else are minds so nettled, bodies so roiled, psyches so unglued?

-Right now, for example, though the new school year has just begun, you've already encountered the following dis- 1.
+Right now, for example, though the new school year has just begun, you've already encountered the following disasters:

 You hate your teachers.

-2. You hate your courses.
+You hate your courses.

-3. You hate your room-mates.
-4. You have no time to study.
+You hate your room-mates.
+You have no time to study.

 5. You have no place to study.

-Friends, let us, without despair, examine your problems conclude the march to town.
+Friends, let us, without despair, examine your problems

+one by one.